A Brief Guide To Spousal Support In Kentucky

 Alimony or spousal support is known as “maintenance” in Kentucky divorce court.
 It is not automatically granted in every divorce, and the law does not give a preference to the man or the woman when deciding issues of support.
 Either the husband or the wife may ask for an order of spousal support.

-If you cannot reach agreement, a judge will decide whether to award maintenance, how much and for how long, based on the evidence and arguments given to the court by the parties and their attorneys.
+If you cannot reach agreement, a judge will decide whether to award maintenance, for how much and for how long, based on the evidence and arguments given to the court by the parties and their attorneys.

 The divorce representation provided by Aldridge & Birdwhistell Law Firm, PSC includes practical advice and effective representation when trying to get or challenge an award of maintenance.
 We can help with initial maintenance awards or modification requests, if circumstances have changed.

 Spousal Support And Maintenance Under Kentucky Law